LCD 3D Printing vs. FDM 3D Printing•

 As the 3D printing market grows and becomes much more accessible to the general public, there are a wide variety of 3D printing techniques to choose from these days.
 There is resin 3D printing which includes SLA, DLP, and LCD 3D printing, as well as FDM 3D printing and SLS 3D printing.

 Though FDM 3D printing is thought to be much more common than resin 3D printing, resin 3D printing — specifically LCD 3D printing — is catching up fast, as it can be used to produce high-quality 3D printed models at an affordable price.

 Today, let’s take a look at the differences between LCD 3D printing and FDM 3D printing:

 Overview of LCD 3D Printing & FDM 3D Printing

-Both LCD 3D printing and FDM 3D printing require the use of different materials while printing out 3D models.
-LCD 3D printers use resin while FDM 3D printers use plastic filament rolls while printing out 3D models.
+Both LCD 3D printing and FDM 3D printing require the use of different materials to create 3D printed models.
+LCD 3D printers use resin while FDM 3D printers use plastic filament rolls for printing out 3D models.